Rustfahrtagentur/microcad/books/tutorials/src/lego_brick/base/sketch.md

 * The body `{ ... }` of `Base` constructs the actual geometry.
 * `Base(width = 15.8mm, height = 31.8mm)` is a call of the sketch.

-The best part: We don't even need additional value stores for our measures like `thickness`, `inner_d` etc.
+The best part: We don't even need additional value stores for our measures like `thickness`, `width` etc.
-Every measure has a meaningful name.
+Every measure has a meaningful name in the parameters.
 This makes the code clearer and changes easier.

 ### An analogy to natural language